michaelangelovalente/Leetcode_Valente_Michaelangelo/README.md

 # LEETCODE Practice
-## Data Structures and Algorithms in C, OOP practice in Java, and SQL
+## Data Structures and Algorithms in C, OOP practice in Java and SQL

 ### In progress
 - [ ] 1.
 Two sums ( DS used: AVL, HashMap )